davidtang1006/languages-and-tools/Git/Learn Git Branching.md

 ### 4. Reversing Changes in Git

-There are many ways to reverse changes in Git. <u>**And just like committing**</u>, reversing changes in Git has both a low-level component (staging individual files or chunks) and a high-level component (how the changes are actually reversed).
+There are many ways to reverse changes in Git. *And just like committing*, reversing changes in Git has both a low-level component (staging individual files or chunks) and a high-level component (how the changes are actually reversed).
 Our application will focus on the latter.

 There are two primary ways to undo changes in Git—one is using **_"git reset"_** (e.g. "git reset HEAD~1") and the other is using **_"git revert"_** (e.g. "git revert HEAD").